devanooga/devanoobot/README.md

 - [Git](https://git-scm.com/)
 - [Hub](https://hub.github.com/)

-### Environment variables and keys
+### Environment
-The application relies on a `SLACK_TOKEN` environment variable.
-Additionally, the private devanoobot SSH key must be available and git must be configured to use it.
+The private devanoobot SSH key must be available and git must be configured to use SSH when performing git tasks.

 ## Running the application
 After cloning this repo, install dependencies: